 How can water benefit you?

 The question we’re most interested by.
 If you’ve ever been dehydrated, you know the headaches, dizziness, and other side effects of not taking in enough water on a daily basis.
 Our bodies are made up of around 75 percent water.
 “Dehydration” is when the body reaches dangerously low levels of water in its cells and blood vessels.
 But when you maintain a positive level of hydration, you may reep the benefits.
 Water can help the body to flush out toxins, specifically through the urine.
+But it won’t be able to do that if you do not pass it through a water filtration system or even a water pitcher, before consuming it, because it carries a lot of contaminants.
 When you’re dehydrated, the body tries to hold onto as much water as possible and the liver cannot flush all the toxins properly.
 One of the functions of the liver is to burn fat that is stored as energy; when the liver is hydrated properly, you will burn more fat.
 The more you drink, the more you pee, so keep drinking and keep peeing and flushing out all those toxins, buy hydrogen water.